Transfer Credits

 Students who have completed the 25 modules in the Online Return to Work Coordinator Program or the 25 modules in the Disability Management Practitioner Certificate Program within 3 years or who have current CDMP or CRTWC Certification will be granted block transfer credit for the following specific courses:

-• WHDM 204: Introduction to Human Resources
+• WHDM 215 Human Resources and Organizational Development

 • WHDM 309: Job Analysis, Assessment Reports, and Accommodation Technology